MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 - [Google Gemini](https://gemini.google.com/)
 - [Mistral Le Chat](https://chat.mistral.ai/)

 LLM providers like OpenAI, Anthropic, xAI or Mistral try to distinguish their services by integrating unique features and capabilities.
-For example, Anthropic Claude 3.5 Sonnet is particularly good at generating code and Grok 3 is especially capable of problem-solving and real-time data analysis (data from 𝕏/Twitter that is).
+For example, Anthropic Claude 3.5 Sonnet is particularly good at generating code and Grok 3 is especially capable of problem-solving and real-time data analysis (data from 𝕏/Twitter that is, real-time data access is limited).
 The interaction with these LLMs is made to be very similar to ChatGPT, with a chat-based interface that allows users to chronologically ask questions and receive answers in natural language.

 > [!NOTE]
 > You can get a very good picture of the current LLM landscape by visiting the [Chatbot Arena](https://lmarena.ai/) or [Scale AI's SEAL Leaderboards](https://scale.com/leaderboard).
 They list the up-to-date rankings of LLMs based on their performance on various different benchmarks.